MysteryBlokHed/mbhupdater/README.md

         are stored).
         source_file_enabled: Boolean.
 Whether or not to use the source file feature.
         source_fileurl: Whether or not the source file is stored online.
+        files_offset: Integer.
+Contains the folder offset to add to URLs when pulling from online. (eg. If the url is http://files.net/files/source/file.txt, and files_offset is 1, it will be pulled into /source/file.txt.
+If the offset is 2, it will not be stored in an extra folder.)
         """

 ### Initialize the updater